 Some guy had told us there were stone steps up the mountain, but we forgot about them and walked through loads of spiky plants and over countless twigs that we all thought were snakes every single time.
 This is the moment just after we spotted the steps, remembered what the guy had told us, and all got really excited.

 This is a badly taken photograph of the view from the top of the mountain.
 Sorry for not observing the "rule of thirds", I was convinced that what I was seeing was 2D at that point.

 Eventually, as the shrooms started to wear off and this tree had thoroughly spooked us the fuck out, our boat back to Bali came along and we drudged over the waves for two hours, feeling as though we were going to die at any minute.

-The whole experience was a bit like going on the most bizarre, confusing package vacation ever, where pensioners openly offer you drugs and your chance of death-by-horse goes up tenfold, which, I suppose, is exactly the kind of thing you should look for in a vacation.
+The whole experience was a bit like going on a confusing package holiday where pensioners openly offer you drugs and your chance of death-by-horse goes up tenfold, which, I suppose, is exactly the kind of thing you should look for in a holiday.